Cases that may involve incorrect or fraudulent entry

 - allegations about a nurse, midwife or nursing associate’s fitness to practise, or

 - allegations about whether their entry on the register is fraudulent or incorrect.

-An example if an allegation that a nurse, midwife or nursing associate gave us false information as part of revalidation, this could equally be misconduct that affects their fitness to practise, or grounds to investigate whether their entry on our register is fraudulent.
+For example, we may receive an allegation that a nurse, midwife or nursing associate gave us incorrect information as part of revalidation.
+This could amount to misconduct affecting their fitness to practise or give us grounds to investigate if their entry on our register is incorrect or fraudulent.

 When this situation arises we usually prioritise the possible allegation of incorrect or fraudulent entry.

 When we refer fraudulent or incorrect entry cases to the Investigating committeeBack to top

-The Investigating Committee makes a final decision on whether or not the material we gathered shows there is evidence to support an allegation of incorrect or fraudulent entry.
+The Investigating Committee makes a final decision on whether or not the entry on the Register is incorrect or fraudulently procured.

-In making this decision we consider whether any of the information submitted, or which the Registrar took account of as part of the application process, appears to be:
+In making this decision, the Investigating Committee will consider whether any of the information submitted, or information that the Registrar took account of during the application process, appears to be:

 - wrong or inaccurate

-We also assess whether it appears that the entry on the register was made by mistake.
+The Investigating Committee will also assess whether it appears that the entry on the register was made in error by the NMC.